ucsd-cse230-np/web/grades.md

   You can have any assignment *except HW0* count for the Comprehensive Exam, but you need to do that assignment *alone*.
+  To pass the Comprehensive Exam you need to get at least 80% of the points.

   You have a total of *four late days* that you can use throughout the quarter as you need them,